Information Point, located in the Town Hall tent, just in front of the camp store, has the folks who have the answers, or will find them for you!

 Even if you decide to join a meal plan or to eat at the food court, it is a good idea to bring a small cooler for beverages or small snacks.

 While the showers are all heated, the high attendance at Pennsic leads to a high demand on the hot water, often resulting in a tepid or even cold shower.
-Because of these considerations many people prefer to bring solar shower bags and erect stalls in their camps, and some even build heated showers.
+Many people prefer to bring solar shower bags and erect shower stalls in their camps, and some even build heated showers.

-• There are water spigots scattered all over the site, and one should be within easy reach of wherever you camp.
+• There are water spigots located all over the site, and one should be within a block of your camp.
 If you don't want to make repeated trips to the spigot, you can run a hose to your camp.
-You must use a Y-splitter (so that you leave at least one open spot for other hoses), and a vacuum breaker (to prevent backflow of dirty water).
+You must use a Y-splitter (so that you leave at least one open spot for others to connect a hose), and a vacuum breaker (to prevent backflow of dirty water).
 These are sold at the camp store.